Size3-4 feet (1-1.2 m)

-- Cownose ray is a pelagic, or open ocean, species also found near the coast.
+- Cownose rays are a pelagic, or open ocean, species also found near the coast.

-- Forms segregated schools and is often seen in aggregations numbering in the thousands.
+- Form segregated schools and are often seen in aggregations numbering in the thousands.

 - Preyed upon by many sharks, especially hammerheads.
-Barbs from the species have been found embedded in the heads, jaws and inside the mouths of various shark species.
+Barbs from the species have been found embedded in the heads, jaws and mouths of various shark species.